vysogot/filter_matcher/README.md

       {:id => 6, :name => "Dan",   :age => 40, :homepage => "www.fakedanny.com", :matched => false}
     ]

-Full PeopleMatcher class example, that is responsible only for the matching is shown below:
+Full PeopleMatcher class example, that is responsible only for the matching could look like that:

     class PeopleMatcher
       include FilterMatcher